Author Archives: Melissa Gracey

 In a world where we conduct and share so much of our lives online, it is essential to consider what happens to our digital footprint after we pass away.
 Do family members have the usernames and passwords needed to access all your financial accounts and pay bills in your absence?
 Can they access all the […]

-According to AARP’s latest report on elder financial exploitation, financial abuse of Americans aged 60 and older increased during the pandemic with an estimated $28.3 billion in losses.
-More startling is that in 72 percent of these crimes, the victim knew the perpetrator, who was either a caregiver, a fiduciary or a family member.
-Recognizing […]
+According to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN), financial abuse of Americans aged 60 and older increased during the pandemic with an estimated $27 billion in losses.
+More startling is that in 72 percent of these crimes, the victim knew the perpetrator, who was either a caregiver, a fiduciary or […]